plaited/rite/README.md

 ```ts
 export function Try<U extends any[], V>(fn: (...args: U) => V, ...args: U): any | Promise<any>;
 ```
-Test is a function throws an error.
-It take the function which can be a synchronous or asynchronous along with the n arguments and catches the thrown error.
+Test if a function throws an error.
+It take the function which can be a synchronous or asynchronous along with n arguments.
+It catches the thrown error and returns `error.toString()`.